Originally posted on October 26, 2022, updated on November 9, 2023:

 Renewal of SCSS

 The maturity period of SCSS is 5 years.
-The maturity period of senior citizen’s scheme is 5 years which can be renewed for further period of 3 years.
+The maturity period of the senior citizen’s scheme is 5 years which can be renewed for a further period of 3 years.

 Figure out the tax saving instruments which suits you most